Giant Swing: Swing ceremony

 An annual swinging ceremony known as Triyampavai-Tripavai was held at Giant Swings of major cities until 1935, when it was abolished for safety reasons.
-The name of the ceremony was derived from the names of two Tamil language Hindu chants: Thiruvempavai (a Shaivite hymn by Manikkavasakar) and Thiruppavai (a Vaishnavite hymn by Andal).
-Among Thai people, the ceremony was popularly known as Lo Jin Ja or Lo-Chin-Cha ("pulling the swing").
-It is known that Tamil verses from Thiruvempavai — poet pratu sivalai ("opening the portals of Shiva's home") — were recited at this ceremony, as well as the coronation ceremony of the Thai king.
-According to T.P.
-Meenakshisundaram, the name of the festival indicates that Thiruppavai might have been recited as well.
+The name of the ceremony was derived from the names of two Tamil language Hindu chants: Thiruvempavai (a Shaivite hymn by Manikkavacakar) and Thiruppavai (a Vaishnavite hymn by Andal).
+Among Thai people, the ceremony was popularly known as Lo Jin Ja ("pulling the swing").
+It is known that Tamil verses from Thiruvempavai — Sivalaya Vasal Thirappu ("opening the portals of Shiva's home") — were recited at this ceremony and verses from Tirupavai, as well as the coronation ceremony of the Thai king and queen.
+As said by T.P.
+Meenakshisundaram, the name of the festival shows that Thiruppavai has been recited as well.

-According to an ancient Hindu epic, after Brahma created the world he sent Shiva to look after it.
+According to ancient Hindu mythology, after Brahma created the world he sent Shiva to look after it.
 When Shiva descended to the earth, Naga serpents wrapped around the mountains in order to keep the earth in place.
-After Shiva found the earth solid, the Nagas moved to the seas in celebration.
+After Shiva found the earth solid, the Nagas moved to the seas in celebration and made the earth stable completely.
 The Swing Ceremony was a re-enactment of this.
 The pillars of the Giant Swing represented the mountains, while the circular base of the swing represented the earth and the seas.
-In the ceremony Brahmins would swing, trying to grab a bag of coins placed on one of the pillars.
+In the ceremony Brahamanas would swing, trying to grab a bag of coins placed on one of the pillars.

+In popular culture

+The Giant Swing is featured in the video games Mario Kart Tour and Mario Kart 8 Deluxe as part of the Bangkok Rush racecourse.